-- Try to stop smoking before your operation.
-Ask your doctor for ways to
+Try to stop smoking before your operation.
+Ask your healthcare provider for ways to

-time to ask any questions you have about the procedure.
+surgery.
+Ask them any questions that you have about the procedure.

-You may need some routine tests before the procedure to assess your health before surgery.
-These may include:
+You may need some routine tests before the procedure to assess your health .
+These

-- Coronary angiogram (to assess blood flow in your heart arteries)
+Coronary angiogram, to assess blood flow in your heart arteries

 What happens during an open aortic valve replacement?

-open aortic valve replacement:
+during your open aortic valve replacement:

 You will be given anesthesia before the surgery starts.
 This will cause you to sleep

 room, so the surgeon can update them.

-your doctor will separate your breastbone.
+your surgeon will separate your breastbone.

-- The surgery team will connect you to a heart-lung machine.
+The surgery team will connect you to a heart-lung machine.
 This machine will act as

 your heart and lungs during the procedure.

-- Your surgeon will remove your current heart valve and replace it with a new valve.
+Your surgeon will remove your current heart valve and replace it with a new valve.

 The surgery team will remove the heart-lung machine.

-- The team will wire your breastbone back together.
+The team will connect your breastbone back together.